Benunc/scripturememory/workers/API.md

 The API implements a point system with the following rewards:

 1. **Verse Addition**
-   - 100 points for adding a new verse
+   - 10 points for adding a new verse (limited to 3 verses per day)
    - One-time reward per verse

 2. **Word Progress**